rpati99/K-Nearest-Neighbor-AI/README.md

 To provide an overview of performance of K-NN with respective dataset namely:-
 1. Small with 12 features and 500 instances.
 2. Large with 50 features and 5000 instances.

-I measured them and can be visualized with plotting graphs (scatter plot and bar graph) outlining accuracy vs features.
+Visualization of the performance of the codee done by plotting graphs (scatter plot, bar graph) outlining accuracy of respective features.

-Output of results I ran from respective datasets can be found in "Logs" folder.
+• Scatter plot shows accuracy for all feature sets.
+• Bar chart shows accuracy of best feature sets.

+Under "Logs" folder, output of program is available.
+Under "code.ipynb" notebook code logic is present.